quasarframework/icongenie/README.md

 - node / yarn
 - Linux, MacOS or Windows
 - A square image in png format that is at least 1240px x 1240px (much bigger will merely slow down the conversions)
-- @quasar/cli version 1.0.0-beta.7 or higher (if building a new project) or @quasar/app v1.0.0-beta.25 or later in order to add this module as an app-extension.
+- @quasar/cli version 1.0.0-rc.2 or later (if building a new project) or @quasar/app v1.0.0-beta.25 or later in order to add this module as an app-extension.

-### Note for early adopters
-Things have changed along the way to the RC, and if you have a version of the Icon Genie that is less than v1.0.0-beta.30 (you can find out by running `$ quasar info`), please follow these instructions:

-1. delete the `.icon-factory/` and all its components
-2. if its still there, delete the `quasar.icon-factory.json` file
-3. run: `$ quasar ext remove @quasar/icon-factory`
-4. move your icon source-file to `app-icon.png` in the root of your app
-5. if you want a custom splashscreen, put that file at `app-splashscreen.png`
-6. run: `$ quasar ext add @quasar/icon-genie`

 ### Install as an App Extension (Quasar v1.0+)